DataSF/draft-publishing-standards/demographics/race-and-ethnicity/city-and-county-of-san-francisco/san-francisco-recommended-standard.md

 #### Case 2.
 Mapping to a combined question format with single-select option

 Our standard allows for multi-selection.
 If you have to report to an external system that only allows one value, use the following rules for records with multiple selections.
-Appendix C provides details on how to do this mapping:
+Appendix A provides details on how to do this mapping:

 1. **Missing categories.** Refer to Case 1 rules if your categories do not match.
 2. **More than 1 selected, “Hispanic, Latino, or Spanish” selected.** If one of the values is Hispanic, report the respondent as Hispanic regardless of what other selections are made.
 For example, if someone selects Hispanic and Asian, you would map them to Hispanic.
  1. If the destination standard does not have Hispanic, Latino, or Spanish as an option use the other response to report it.
 3. **More than 1 selected, “Hispanic, Latino, or Spanish” NOT selected.** Apply “Largest Group other than White” rule.
 Map the respondent to the largest of the group as represented in the San Francisco Bay Area general population unless that race is White.
-For example, if someone selects White and Asian, report them as Asian.The order from largest to smallest is determined using population estimates for race and ethnic groups (when available) for the San Francisco Metropolitan Statistical Area (see Appendix F):
+For example, if someone selects White and Asian, report them as Asian.The order from largest to smallest is determined using population estimates for race and ethnic groups (when available) for the San Francisco Metropolitan Statistical Area (see Appendix D):
  1. White
  2. Asian
  3. Hispanic, Latino, or Spanish